Lease Extensions

 Owning or purchasing a leasehold property can come with hidden complications, especially when the lease has fewer than 85 years remaining.
 As the term shortens, the value of your property can decrease, making it increasingly difficult to sell or remortgage.
 Most mortgage lenders in the UK require a lease term of at least 65 years, and anything less may limit your options or delay important decisions.

 At PCS Legal, we understand how stressful leasehold limitations can feel, particularly when time is a factor.
-That’s why our leasehold extension solicitors work closely with you to simplify the process, ensuring legal or financial hurdles do not catch you out.
+That’s why our conveyancers work closely with you to simplify the process, ensuring legal or financial hurdles do not catch you out.
 Whether you’re a current owner looking to secure long-term value or a buyer concerned about a short lease on a flat, we can help you move forward with confidence.

 Our lease extension service covers both informal negotiations and the formal statutory process, whichever is most appropriate for your situation.
 For many clients, we begin by reaching out to the freeholder directly to explore agreeable terms.
 Where necessary, we’ll serve a formal Section 42 notice to initiate the statutory lease extension process, protecting your legal rights under UK law.